osg-htc/technology/docs/operations/comanage-recipes.md

 A collection of step-by-step instructions for common actions for use by administrators of the OSG COManage.

-Steps for common COManage Actions
+Steps for Common COManage Actions
 ----
 This section contains some common actions administrators perform on the OSG COManage, and how to do so.